avigad/mathematics_in_lean_source/source/the_natural_numbers.rst

 ===================

+Mathematically speaking, the natural numbers are characterized up to isomorphism as a set with a zero element and an successor function satisfying the following:

+* The zero element is not the successor of any number.

-Mathematically speaking, the natural numbers are characterized up to isomorphism as a set with a zero element and an injective successor function such that zero is not a successor and the entire structure satisfies the *induction principle*: any property that holds of zero and is maintained by successors holds of every natural number.
+* The successor function is injective.

+* The entire structure satisfies the *induction principle*: any property that holds of zero and is maintained by successors holds of every natural number.

 To introduce the natural numbers formally,
 Lean's core library makes use of Lean's foundational framework, which allows us to declare a new type as follows: